OmChopkar/birthday-invitation-generator/README.md

 * **Custom Details:** Input the name, host, date, time, and venue.
 * **Photo Upload:** Option to add a personal photo to the invitation card.
 * **Instant Preview:** Generates a beautifully styled invitation card immediately upon clicking "Generate".
+* **Downloadable Invitations:** Export your generated invitation as a high-quality PNG image.
 * **Responsive Design:** Works perfectly on both desktop and mobile devices.

 ## 🛠️ Built With